How to Obtain Work Permits for Indian Workers

 Conclusion

 Obtaining work permits for Indian nationals is a multi-stage process that requires the employer to have a clear understanding of the distinctions between different categories of foreign workers.
-For ordinary specialists, the quota procedure must be followed and a permit to attract foreign workers obtained; for highly qualified personnel, the simplified HQS procedure is available.
+For non-HQS workers, the quota procedure must be followed and a permit to attract and use foreign workers obtained; for highly qualified personnel, the simplified HQS procedure is available.

 The overarching condition for a successful outcome is strict adherence to notification deadlines and the fulfilment of all obligations towards the invited employee.
-Disregarding these requirements creates risks not only for the foreign worker, but also for the company itself — in the form of substantial fines and a future ban on engaging foreign labour.
+Failure to comply with these requirements creates risks not only for the foreign worker, but also for the company itself — in the form of substantial fines and a future ban on engaging foreign workers.